Harshit-Vijayvargiya/harshit-bhaiya/README.md

 - 👋 Hi, I’m @harshit-bhaiya
 - 👀 I’m interested in reading finance books.
-- 🌱 I’m currently learning BCA
+- 🌱 I’m currently pursuing BCA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...  - Search me on instagram @harshit_h_bhai or click on the given link https://www.instagram.com/harshit_h_bhai/